Rebel general pledges civilians to run new Syria

 "The first step now is to have a strategic plan for military operations to topple Assad," Idris said, speaking shortly before he was due to start a series of meetings across the region.

-While the mainly Sunni Muslim rebels have seized several urban districts and army bases they are still under-equipped and lack heavy weapons to confront Assad's armour and airpower.
+While the mainly Sunni Muslim rebels have seized several urban districts and army bases they are still under-equipped and lack heavy weapons to confront Assad's armor and airpower.

 They hope that after the formation of the new military body, weapons will flow from abroad, particularly from Sunni Muslim Gulf states.
 But Idris said that arms could only be received "legally" though an opposition transitional government.
 He played down rebel complaints about lack of substantive support.